AlmogDob/My_Libraries/README.md

-This repo contains all the librarys I worte.
+This repo contains all the libraries I wrote.
-I didn't write most of them by my own and I look in a lot of youtube videos and I tried to give recognition.
+I didn't write most of them on my own and I looked in a lot of YouTube videos and I tried to give recognition.